-Walking Distance: 550 metres
+- Walking Distance: 550 metres

 2. Super Cheap River Cruise on the Chao Phraya Express Boat

-1,200 metres walk from the train station is the Pier Number 4 (The Marine Pier) of theChao Praya Express BoatCompany.
+1,200 metres walk from the train station is the Pier Number 4 (The Marine Department Pier) of the Chao Praya Express Boat Company.
 For between 8 and 40 THB you can travel to any pier along the Chao Phraya River, which runs the length of Bangkok, making this one of the cheapest river cruises in the World.
 The Chao Phraya Express Boat is one of the main commuter routes in Bangkok with stops at major river side destinations of importance.
 Alight at the Pier Number 8 (Tha Tien Pier) for the Grand Palace, Wat Po and the connecting cross river ferry to Wat Arun.

-Walking Distance: 1.2kilometres
+- Walking Distance: 1.2 kilometres

-Walking time: 16 minutes
+- Walking time: 16 minutes

-Route Map from Bangkok Train Station to Chao Phraya Express Boat Pier 4:
+- Location of Chao Phraya Express Boat Pier 4:

 3. Going shopping at Sampeng Lane Market

-1,300 metres walk from the train station isSampeng Lane, one of the biggest markets is the Yaowarat (China Town) district.
+1,300 metres walk from the train station is Sampeng Lane, one of the biggest markets is the Yaowarat (China Town) district.
 Sampeng Lane is also one of the most exciting markets in South East Asia and must do for many travellers.
 The market is long, narrow and split into sections and ending in Bangkok’s Little India area.
-Sampeng Lane is an intense experience and not for the faint hearted, although you can choose to do only short section of the market by enter and exiting via the many side streets leading off Sampeng Lane.
+Sampeng Lane is an intense experience and not for the ‘faint-hearted’, although you can choose to do only short section of the market by enter and exiting via the many side streets leading off Sampeng Lane.

-Route Map from Bangkok Train Station to Sampeng Lane (Soi Wanit 1):
+- Location of Sampeng Lane (Soi Wanit 1):

 4. See the exhibits at the Thai Railway Museum

-And finally, if you do not have much time, or don’t fancy walking, at least check out theThe Railway Museum.
+And finally, if you do not have much time, or don’t fancy walking, at least check out the Railway Museum.
 This small museum is located inside the station building.
 The entrance is on the left of the grand entrance to the station but the doors onto the concourse.

-At the far end of the station concourse there is row of ticket counters selling tickets for travel on the same day.
-For advance booking use counters 15 to 22 at the top right hand side of the station.
-Thailand Trains Tip: Tickets for intercity trains and sleeper trains in particular often sell out in advance and you should not rely on being able to turn up at the station and buy a ticket on the day of travel.
-For the route between Bangkok and Surat Thani (for ferries to Koh Samui and Koh Phangan), especially during high season or the Full Moon Party period, you often need to book tickets more than a week in advance.
+- Thailand Trains Tip: Tickets for intercity trains and sleeper trains in particular often sell out in advance and you should not rely on being able to turn up at the station and buy a ticket on the day of travel.

-Lastest News on The Future of Bangkok Station
+Future of Bangkok Train Station

 Krungkasem Srikung Hotel

-Walking distance from Station: 400metres by road or150metres (via canal bridge)
+- Walking distance from Station: 400 metres by road or 150 metres (via canal bridge)

-Star Rating: 2 stars
+- Star Rating: 2 stars